r-lidar/lasR/README.md

 [![R-CMD-check](https://github.com/r-lidar/lasR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/r-lidar/lasR/actions/workflows/R-CMD-check.yaml)
 [![Codecov test coverage](https://codecov.io/gh/r-lidar/lasR/branch/main/graph/badge.svg)](https://app.codecov.io/gh/r-lidar/lasR?branch=main)

-**R Package for Fast Airborne LiDAR Data Processing**
+**Fast Airborne LiDAR Data Processing**

-The `lasR` package (pronounced "laser") is an R package designed to provide a platform to share efficient implementation of tools designed with the [`lidR`](https://github.com/r-lidar/lidR) package.
+The `lasr` library (pronounced "laser") is a C++ library for large scale point cloud processing with C++, R an python APIs.
 It enables the creation and execution of complex processing pipelines on massive lidar data.
-It can read and write `.las`, `.laz` and `.pcd` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, thin point data, and process collections of files using multicore processing. `lasR` offers a range of tools to process massive volumes of lidar data efficiently in a production environment after the R&D phase with `lidR`.
+It can read and write `.las`, `.laz` and `.pcd` files, compute metrics using an area-based approach, generate digital canopy models, segment individual trees, thin point data, and process collections of files using multicore processing.

+`lasr` offers a range of tools to process massive volumes of lidar data efficiently in a production environment using either the `C++` API, the R API (`lasR` package) or the `python` (`pylasr` package) API.

 - 📖 Start with the [tutorial](https://r-lidar.github.io/lasR/articles/tutorial.html) to learn how to use `lasR`.
-- 💻 Install `lasR` in R with: `install.packages('lasR', repos = 'https://r-lidar.r-universe.dev')`.
-- 💵 [Sponsor `lasR`](https://github.com/sponsors/Jean-Romain).
+- 💵 [Sponsor `lasr`](https://github.com/sponsors/Jean-Romain).
 It is free and open source, but requires time and effort to develop and maintain.

-`lasR` **is not intended** to replace the [`lidR`](https://github.com/r-lidar/lidR) package.
-While `lidR` is tailored for academic research, `lasR` focuses on production scenarios, offering significantly higher efficiency compared to `lidR`.
-For more details, see the [comparison](https://r-lidar.github.io/lasR/articles/benchmarks.html).

-## Installation
+## R API

-There are no current plans to release `lasR` on CRAN.
+There is no current plan to release `lasR` on CRAN.
 Instead, it is hosted on `r-universe`:

 ```r
 install.packages('lasR', repos = 'https://r-lidar.r-universe.dev')